 The method used to apply a wet chemical fire extinguisher is different to that of other types, so individuals located in an area where this agent is present should be suitably trained in using it.
 It is fairly common to see wet chemical fire extinguishers located alongside CO2 ones, particularly in industrial kitchens or restaurants.

-Wet chemical should always be applied with great care, since smoke and fumes can result.
-Of course, wherever possible the source of the heat should be turned off before any attempt to tackle the fire is begun.
+Wet chemicals should always be applied with great care since smoke and fumes can result.
+Of course, wherever possible, the source of the heat should be turned off before any attempt to tackle the fire is begun.

 If necessary, a wet chemical extinguisher can also be applied to a Class A or Class B fire, if a more suitable extinguisher is not available at the time, which makes it a very versatile product.